thewoodfish/property_oracle/README.md

 ### Final
 So all in all, even though your physical documents can be duplicated or falsified by scammers, once you fill your document using property oracle and get the right authority to sign it, 😁 YOU MY FRIEND, ARE VERY SAFE, FOREVER!

-Thank you for your time! ❤️
+Thank you for your time, God bless you! ❤️